-All sewer vents, water and gas curb stop boxes shall be to grade, and protected with two layers of 4 Mil polyethylene and tape.
+All sewer vents, water and gas curb stop boxes shall be set to grade and protected with two layers of 4 Mil polyethylene and tape.
 Permittee is responsible for maintaining accessibility, functionality and cleanliness of all vents, valve boxes, etc. and ensuring that they are flush with the surrounding surfaces and provide a smooth walking path (within 1/4" to meet ADA requirements).

-All utility poles and fire hydrants located in concrete shall be isolated by means of 1/2" premolded rubber expansion joint material, or fiber or asphalt expansion material with a removable "zip-strip" and caulked with Sikaflex 1A "Limestone".
+All utility poles and fire hydrants located in concrete shall be wrapped with a 1/2" premolded expansion joint material, or fiber or asphalt expansion material with a removable "zip-strip" and caulked with Sikaflex 1A "Limestone".